Big Five (Argentine football): History

 The vote was modified every two years.
 In March 1941, Huracán became the sixth club to have 3 votes.
-That decision would be reflected year later, when "Imparciales" cigarettes released an advertisement including Huracán among the big six, with the cigarette brand as "the seventh big".
+That decision would be reflected a year later, when "Imparciales" cigarettes released an advertisement including Huracán among the big six, with the cigarette brand as "the seventh big".

 Other additions came in 1949 when AFA approved requests by La Plata clubs Estudiantes (LP) and Gimnasia y Esgrima (LP) plus Chacarita Juniors, which increased their votes to two, according to AFA Bulletin n° 1443.
 Nevertheless, some requests were rejected.
 Newell's Old Boys, Lanús, Platense and Vélez Sarsfield were among them.

 The proportional vote remained until January 1955, when an extraordinary assembly ruled that all the representatives will have one vote from then on.

 Overview

 These five teams are the most popular in Argentina and the only ones that have fans all over the country (not only in specific cities or regions).
 Boca Juniors (16.1 million supporters), River Plate (13.7 million), Independiente (4.6 million), Racing (4.2 million) and San Lorenzo (3.9 million) hold almost 86% of the fanbase in Argentina (although an important minority of these people are also fans of smaller clubs, usually from a lower division, a phenomenon very common in Argentina), being the biggest and most successful football clubs.
 The Big Five are also the five most successful clubs in the history of the Argentine Primera División when ranked by the number of Argentine national championship titles won.

 The Big Five clubs are all based in Greater Buenos Aires (Boca Juniors, River Plate and San Lorenzo are located in the autonomous city of Buenos Aires, while Independiente and Racing are based in Avellaneda, a city within the adjacent metropolitan area, part of the Buenos Aires Province).

 The term is currently used as jargon within Argentine football, rather than with an actual definition and no defined order; sympathizers of other strong teams propose the idea of a Sixth Big.

 There are two derbies among the Big Five: the superderby (El Superclásico) between Boca Juniors and River Plate, considered one of the biggest and most important derbies in the world, and the Avellaneda derby between Independiente and Racing, the second-most important in the country and also one of the most important in the world.
 San Lorenzo's derby is with Huracán, a club which is not considered among the Big Five, but achieved the threefold vote in 1946 and is considered as a mid-sized team.